Nisinii/Nisinii/README.md

 ### About Me

-I am a **Digital Alchemist** and Software Engineer with over 2 years of experience in creating scalable applications and immersive web experiences.
+I am a Software Engineer with over 2 years of experience in creating scalable applications and immersive web experiences.
 Currently, I am expanding my craft through a Master’s in Software Engineering and Management at the **University of Gothenburg**.

-I specialize in bridging the gap between robust backend systems and creative, interactive frontends.
+I specialize in bridging the gap between strong backend systems and creative, interactive frontends.
 Whether it's managing real-time data streams or building 3D environments, I focus on performance, scalability, and high-end design.

 ---

-### The Alchemist's Projects
+### Top Repositories

 Here are the primary artifacts of my work, focusing on the intersection of AI, narrative, and strategic design: